Tempering stochastic density functional theory: Results

 \subsubsection{Forces and Density}

-We next show how t-sDFT reduces the errors in the atomic forces compared to sDFT (we only analyzed the forces on the silicon atoms).
+We next show how t-sDFT reduces the errors in the atomic forces compared to sDFT (we only analyze the forces on the silicon atoms for comparison).
 Fig. \ref{fig:Forces} is similar to the energy plot in Fig. \ref{fig:EperN}, but here we plot the normalized deviation of the averaged stochastic forces from the deterministic forces, $\delta F$:

 where a bar indicates averaging over the $N_{{\rm ind}}=10$ runs and ``$d$'' stands for deterministic; $i$ is an index over the silicon atoms.
 The error bars in Figure \ref{fig:Forces}, $\sigma_{F},$ indicate the standard deviation of the normalized averaged force of the silicon atoms, i.e.,